How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Too Many Carbs

-Going willy nilly with the carbs isn’t without flaws.
+Going willy nilly with the carbs isn’t without backlash.
 Glycogen binds to water molecules, yes.
 You want to fill your muscles with glycogen, yes.

 That tank isn’t a bottomless pit.
-Eventually there will be overflow and all of the desired intracellular glycogen will do the deed as intended, but the rest will be extracellular.. still doing a deed, just not the deed you want in the place you want it.
+Eventually there will be overflow and all of the desired intracellular glycogen will do the deed as intended, but the rest will veer into extracellular territory.
+Still doing a deed, just not the deed you want, and not in the place you want it.

 I repeat, what’s stored is intracellular, ready to fill the muscle up.
 This is where water tag teaming with glycogen is a good thing.

 If you keep going??
-The excess glucose still binds with water, but outside the cell, creating spillage.
-The water balance must be maintained intracellularly and extracellularly.. the game is the game.
+The excess glucose still binds with water, but outside of the cell, creating spillage.
+The water balance must be maintained intracellularly and extracellularly.
+The game is the game.

 The impact of too many carbs will make you smooth and puffy due to subcutaneous water being held.